Perissodactyla: Phylogeny

-The Perissodactyla appear relatively abruptly at the beginning of the Lower Paleocene before about 63 million years ago, both in North America and Asia, in the form of phenacodontids and hyopsodontids.
-The oldest finds from an extant group originate among other sources from Sifrhippus, an ancestor of the horses from the Willswood lineup in northwestern Wyoming.
+The Perissodactyla appeared relatively abruptly at the beginning of the Lower Paleocene about 63 million years ago, both in North America and Asia, in the form of phenacodontids and hyopsodontids.
+The oldest finds from an extant group originate among other sources, from Sifrhippus, an ancestor of the horses from the Willswood lineup in northwestern Wyoming.
 The distant ancestors of tapirs appeared not too long after that in the Ghazij lineup in Balochistan, such as Ganderalophus, as well as Litolophus from the Chalicotheriidae line, or Eotitanops from the group of brontotheriidae.
-Initially, the members of the different lineages looked quite similar with an arched back and generally four toes on the front and three on the hind feet.
+Initially, the members of the different lineages looked quite similar, with an arched back and generally four toes on the front and three on the hind feet.
 Eohippus, which is considered a member of the horse family, outwardly resembled Hyrachyus, the first representative of the rhino and tapir line.
 All were small compared to later forms and lived as fruit and foliage eaters in forests.
 The first of the megafauna to emerge were the brontotheres, in the Middle and Upper Eocene.
 Megacerops, known from North America, reached a withers height of 2.5 m and could have weighed just over 3 MT.
 The decline of brontotheres at the end of the Eocene is associated with competition arising from the advent of more successful herbivores.